agenteo/agenteo.github.com/source/_posts/2015-06-29-rails-vs-lotus.md

 ### Rails

 It's true that in a *conventional Rails* project this is impossible to achieve--all your code lives inside `/app` and there is no way to set more applications boundaries.
-In simple cases this is not a problem--you could have a gamezone controller a workshop controller and an api controller but that's rarely the case and even when it is it rarely stay like that.
-Requirements will change and expand.
+In simple cases this is not a problem--you could have a gamezone controller a workshop controller and an api controller but that's rarely the case and even when it starts like that requirements will change and expand.

 So for larger more complex domains--or for applications started small and grew over time--missing the boundaries makes it hard to understand what the whole project does and to migrate one of those portions to its own service.

 **To solve this problem a few years ago people started leveraging Ruby gems and Rails engines in what is called *component based Rails architecture*.**

-A high level component is the Rails counterpart of a Lotus application.
-To find out more about this [read a component based primer](http://teotti.com/component-based-rails-architecture-primer/).
+A high level component can *simulate* a Lotus application boundary in Rails--to find out more about this [read a component based primer](http://teotti.com/component-based-rails-architecture-primer/).

 ## Lotus directory structure